 Here’s what the program looks like:

-- 90-day transformative program including live masterclasses and workbooks to support your journey.
+- Six-part transformative program including masterclasses and workbooks to support your journey.

-- Six 60-minute deep-dive sessions where we cover what’s going on in your life right now PLUS ask all the questions.
+- Monthly Live Sessions where we cover what’s going on in your life right now PLUS ask all the questions.

 - Intimate community of fellow soul-seekers to talk through your learnings and share your discoveries.
 This is your cheer squad (each group is capped at six people)